 Data Protection in the Cloud

-We rely on the best in class secure service providers to ensure that your information is safe.
-Censia’s services run on Amazon Web Services (AWS), which is physically secure and employs modern software security techniques and is trusted by hundreds of thousands of businesses globally.
+Censia only uses the best-in-class service providers to ensure information safety.
+Censia’s services run on Amazon Web Services (AWS), which is physically secure, employs modern software security techniques, and is trusted by hundreds of thousands of businesses globally.

-We protect your information as it’s being transmitted between systems.
-Censia integrates seamlessly with HRIS Platform systems (ATS, CRM, HRIS) without compromising the security of your data.
+Censia protects information as it’s being transmitted between systems and integrates seamlessly with existing platform systems (ATS, CRM, HRIS) without compromising data security.
 Communication through HRIS partner APIs is HTTPS encrypted using TLS 1.2.
 Connections are encrypted and authenticated using AES-256 bit encryption.
-The Advanced Encryption Standard (AES) is used by the U.S. government to protect classified information and also used commercially to protect sensitive data in software.
+The U.S. government uses the Advanced Encryption Standard (AES) to protect classified information and software companies to protect sensitive data.

-We make your data unreadable to those who shouldn’t be reading it.
-In addition to encrypting API traffic to and from your HRIS systems, Censia encrypts other sensitive company data you share with us.
-We use the Key Management Service (KMS) through AWS to control and separate encryption keys used to encrypt your data.
+Censia encrypts user data to ensure privacy.
+In addition to encrypting API traffic to and from HRIS systems, Censia encrypts other sensitive company data shared with it.
+We use the Key Management Service (KMS) through AWS to control and separate encryption keys.
 KMS employs Hardware Security Modules (HSMs) to protect the security of keys.
-Keys can never be exported from the service.
-All data is encrypted at rest and in transit between nodes, so you can be sure your information is secure.
+All data is encrypted at rest and in transit between nodes, ensuring complete data privacy.

 Strong Access Protection

-We protect customer data from other customers.
-Choosing a recruiting platform without strong access protections in place can pose serious security risks.
-Censia does not share your data with our other customers.
-Rigorous access controls restrict customers to their data only.
-Personally identifiable information from your applicants will never be available to others.
+Censia protects customer data from other customers using rigorous access controls that restrict customers to their data only.
+Personally identifiable information from your applicants and other sensitive data will never be available to other customers.

-Don’t just take our word that our systems are secure.
-We don’t.
-Censia has partnered with a reputable, global information assurance specialist, 24x7, to perform objective, third-party security audits on an annual basis.
+Censia has partnered with a reputable, global information assurance specialist, 24x7, to perform objective, third-party security audits annually.
 Vulnerability scans are performed at both the network and application levels.
 The testing methods test our compliance with both WASC (Web Application Security Consortium) and OWASP (Open Web Application Security Project) standards.

-We prepare for the worst, just in case.
-To become fully operational in the case of a disaster, Censia’s data is stored in an AWS Aurora, which is natively resilient.
-In case of an infrastructure failure, it performs an automatic failover process, ensuring minimal downtime and maximum reliability.
+Censia stores data in an AWS Aurora, which is natively resilient and ensures that Censia remains fully operational in case of a disaster.
+In case of an infrastructure failure, AWS Aurora performs an automatic failover process, ensuring minimal downtime and maximum reliability.

 Security Training for your Team

-Our staff is trained to handle your data correctly.
+All Censia staff undergoes regular and extensive security training to ensure that all data is handled correctly.
 Censia employees with access to sensitive customer data can only access information on a need-to-know basis for troubleshooting purposes and are required to adhere to strict privacy guidelines.
-For access to our production systems, all engineers use multi-factor authentication and are restricted by IP location – a process we carefully track and audit.
+For access to our production systems, all engineers use multi-factor authentication and are restricted by IP location – a process that is tracked and audited.
 Customer data is never copied locally onto employee computers.
-Additionally, all new employees are subject to a pre-employment background check to verify identity, references, criminal history, etc. As part of their onboarding, all Censia engineers agree to an Information Security Management System.
-The goal of an ISMS is to minimize risk and ensure business continuity by preventing unauthorized access to data and limiting the impact in the unlikely event of a security breach.
+Additionally, all new employees are subject to a pre-employment background check to verify identity, references, criminal history, etc. As part of their onboarding, all Censia engineers use an Information Security Management System (ISMS), which minimizes risk and ensures business continuity by preventing unauthorized access to data and limiting the impact in the unlikely event of a security breach.